ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Customizing Kubernetes Sysdig agents
+# Customizing Kubernetes monitoring agents
 {: #change_kube_agent}

-In {{site.data.keyword.mon_full_notm}}, you can customize the Sysdig agent configuration to set a log level, block ports, include or exclude metric data, add or remove events, and filter out containers.
+In {{site.data.keyword.mon_full_notm}}, you can customize the monitoring agent configuration to set a log level, block ports, include or exclude metric data, add or remove events, and filter out containers.
 {:shortdesc}

-To customize a Kubernetes Sysdig agent, you need to configure the `sysdig-agent-configmap.yaml` file.
+To customize a Kubernetes monitoring agent, you need to configure the `sysdig-agent-configmap.yaml` file.

 There are two methods that you can use to modify a configuration file:
 * Method 1: Modify the file directly on the cluster where the agent is running.
 * Method 2: Modify the file locally and apply the changes to the cluster.

-## Editing the Kubernetes Sysdig agent configuration by using kubectl edit
+## Editing the Kubernetes monitoring agent configuration by using kubectl edit
 {: #change_kube_agent_edit_kube_agent_method1}

-Complete the following steps to edit a Kubernetes Sysdig agent configuration:
+Complete the following steps to edit a Kubernetes monitoring agent configuration:

 1. Set up the cluster environment.
 Run the following commands: